hphelion/documentation/moonshot/manage.operational-dashboard.environment-tab.md

 </table>

-**LISA: DOES THIS SECTION STILL APPLY?**

-Following are some of the criteria to be considered while making changes to the default settings:

-* The default settings "Dual" assume you have a separate physical network for each interface; the admin, os_sdn, and public network across the Cloud OS Administration node and all managed nodes.

-* For a production type of deployment and to reduce the complexities of configuring the switches, it is strongly recommended that you provide separate wired networks for public, os_sdn and admin.
-This requires you to specify your own range of IP addresses and other settings.

-* Some networks and address ranges for those networks are provided by default.
-You can modify or delete the IP address ranges as well as add new ones.
-You must use valid ranges that fall within the subnet as defined by the subnet address and mask specified in the network details.

-* If you edit the network IP address ranges and enter invalid ranges, you will get a validation error when you click **Update Address Ranges** in the Edit Address Ranges dialog.
-The validation error shows the invalid address (start or end) and the corresponding network type.
-You must fix all errors in the Edit Address Ranges dialog and click <b>Update Address Ranges</b> to validate the addresses are correct.
-Clicking Cancel will not trigger the validation step.

 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; border: 1px dotted #000000; min-width:700px;"> <b>Caution:</b> The address ranges validation only occurs when you
 open the Edit Address Ranges dialog for each network and click <b>Update Address Ranges</b>.
 Otherwise,you will not know if you have any errors.